scateu/tsv_edl.vim/README.md

     - `Shift-Tab` will bypass position guessing

 Press `J` will:
- - Merge the next line.
-Join those two timecode
+ - Merge with next line, join those two timecode

 Press `|` on a character will:
  - Split this line into two.